ZumeProject/zume-ai-building-blocks/marketing/raw/zume_training_value_proposition.md

 ## Skills-focused methodology produces measurable multiplication outcomes

 Rather than knowledge accumulation, Zume Training centers on **competency development through practical application**.
-Each session follows the proven MAWL training cycle (Model, Assist, Watch, Leave), ensuring participants gain hands-on experience with tools like the 3/3 group meeting pattern, SOAPS Bible study method, and systematic evangelism approaches.
+Each session follows a simple video concept or tool with occasional practice activities, ensuring participants gain hands-on experience with tools like the 3/3 group meeting pattern, SOAPS Bible study method, and systematic evangelism approaches.

 **Documented case studies demonstrate remarkable multiplication results**: One couple leading Zume training over 18 months generated 102 new groups with 612 active participants and 53 baptisms across four generations.
 This represents a 306x multiplication rate from their initial investment, with 47% of groups maintaining long-term sustainability.
 Such outcomes emerge because Zume trains participants to become **movement catalysts rather than just faithful church members**.